Jill Davis

 Jill A. Davis (born 1966) is an American author and television writer.
 She is a member of the Writers Guild of America.
 She was nominated for five Emmy awards for her six years of work as a writer for David Letterman.
 Her first novel, Girls' Poker Night (published by Random House in 2002), was a New York Times bestseller.
 It was published in five languages, and twelve countries.
-Her second novel, Ask Again Later, was published by Ecco in February 2007.
+Her second novel, Ask Again Later, was published by Ecco in February 2007 and was a New York Times bestseller.

 Biography

 Davis, originally from Berks County, Pennsylvania, is a graduate of Endicott College and Emerson College, majoring in creative writing.
 She holds an MFA in Fiction from NYU and has an honorary Ph.D. in Arts & Letters from Endicott.

 Prior to working in television, Davis was a newspaper reporter and columnist.
 After leaving the Late Show with David Letterman, she created and executive-produced a television show pilot for DreamWorks starring Tracy Pollan, Anna Says.
 She also wrote and published a number of screenplays, teleplays, short stories and magazine articles.

 She is married to Edward Conard and lives in New York City with her husband and daughter.